Applying for a mortgage takes time and preparation but by knowing these ten important things the process should go as smoothly as possible.

 Many people make the mistake of only applying for mortgage protection after they’ve received mortgage approval and are frantically trying to close everything off and get the keys to their new home.

-However, depending on your health and that of your closest relatives - your insurance company will want to know all about any genetic diseases in your family - the mortgage protection application process can sometimes be longer and more strenuous than the mortgage process itself.
-Countless times we’ve heard of people losing out on their dream homes because they couldn’t get insurance in place quick enough.
+However, depending on your health and that of your closest relatives - your insurance company will want to know all about any genetic diseases in your family - the mortgage protection application process can sometimes be longer and more strenuous than the mortgage application process itself.
+Blood tests, doctors' and consultants' reports and medical exams can sometimes be needed and analysed, which can all take weeks.
+Countless times we’ve heard of people losing out on their dream home because they couldn’t get insurance in place quick enough.

 So start applying for your mortgage protection as soon as possible.
 Once approved your policy will remain in place for three months.
 See here for more info on the best time to apply for a policy.